 Why Choose to Retire Amongst America's History in Boston

 Boston's history, culture, and native beauty are well-known.
 If you're already retired or just looking forward to retirement, you might want to consider retiring to Boston, affectionally called “Beantown”.
 There are plenty of things for active seniors to do in this vibrant city.
 You can spend your days sightseeing, shopping and dining out with your friends.
 If you're a history buff, there are countless historical sites to explore and museums to visit.
 Food lovers will rejoice over the delicious New England seafood like lobster, cod, and clams.
-With all that said, let's look at what this history-shaping city has to offer active adults over 55 who choose to retire in Boston.
+Del Webb also has a number of over 55 communities in Boston ready for you to visit if you're in the area.

 With all the activities for seniors to do in Boston, exploring our nation's history is probably the biggest draw.
 After all, Boston is one of the oldest places in America as one of the original Thirteen British Colonies and a major influence in the Revolutionary War.
 Founded in 1630 by Puritans, its historical roots are evident in the architecture and museums in the area.
 It's a city teeming with historical facts about the founding of America.